pingcap/docs/upgrade-tidb-using-tiup.md

 >
 > Before upgrading to v4.0, confirm that the parameters modified in v3.0 are compatible in v4.0.
 See [configuration template](/tikv-configuration-file.md) for details.

-## Perform a rolling update to the TiDB cluster
+## Perform a rolling upgrade to the TiDB cluster

-This section describes how to perform a rolling update to the TiDB cluster and how to verify the version after the update.
+This section describes how to perform a rolling upgrade to the TiDB cluster and how to verify the version after the upgrade.

-### Rolling update the TiDB cluster to a specified version
+### Rolling upgrade the TiDB cluster to a specified version

 {{< copyable "shell-regular" >}}